 It is generally not a good idea to file a claim on your own when it comes to personal injury claims.
 Some insurance companies will not even work with you without a lawyer representative to help you through the case.
 And the few that will work with you often do so because they know they are more likely to get off with a lower settlement offer.

 Insurance companies care about their bottom line.
 They will fight to try and disprove any evidence that their client was the one to blame for the accident in the first place in the hopes of discrediting you and not having to pay out at all.
 Those who do offer a settlement amount right away will work to give a lowball offer that will not cover the amount that you owe.

-If the insurance company refuses to work directly with you at all, it is time to contact a car accident attorney right away.
+If the insurance company refuses to work directly with you at all, it is time to contact an attorney right away.
 Our professionals can represent you, no matter what stage of the process you are currently in. we can come back to the table with better negotiations, do the research to prove the other party is at fault, and represent you each step of the process.

 In some cases, the insurance company may offer you a settlement right away.
 Many individuals who are in a personal injury case will jump on that first offer.
 This gives them a chance to get the money right away, without a fight, and they assume that this is the best they can do, or at least better than nothing.

 The thing to remember here is that the insurance company wants you to take the lower amount.
 In these cases, they often know their client is the one who caused the accident and they hope you will take the lower settlement to save them money.
 You accepting just means the insurance company can write off the accident and help their bottom line.

 Get a Second Opinion on The Settlement Offer

 Even if an insurance company has offered you a settlement, stop by our offices so we can take a look at your case and discuss your options.
 It is likely that the insurance company will owe you a lot more if you file a claim and we can help you get this done.